 May 15, 2020: Recently the Supreme Court of Ohio decided Nationwide v.
 Pusser.
 Ms. Pusser was living with her sister at the time she (the sister) purchased an auto policy with Nationwide.
 One of the questions asked on the application for insurance was whether there were any other persons in the insured person’s household.
 The sister answered that she was the only person in her household even though Ms. Pusser was living with her at the time of the application.

 Ms. Pusser struck and killed a pedestrian while driving her sister’s car.
 Nationwide refused to provide coverage for the accident, claiming that the policy was void “ab initio” or “from the beginning”—as if there had never been a policy.
 The trial court held for Nationwide that the policy was void.
 The appellate court reversed, meaning it held that Nationwide would have to provide insurance coverage, and Nationwide’s appeal was taken up by the Ohio Supreme Court.

 Call 800/582-5577 if you need me.
-I have been protecting the rights of injured motorcyclists for over 40 years.
+I have been protecting the rights of injured motorcyclists for nearly 50 years.

 This information is for general purposes only and does not constitute legal or professional advice.

 No user should act based on any of the information contained on this site without obtaining proper legal or other professional advice specific to his or her situation.
 It should not be relied upon for any specific purpose and no representation or warranty about its accuracy or completeness are implied.

 Copyright © 2020 Ralph C. Buss – All Rights Reserved